Riker2335/ExileZ-Mod/README.md

 ## Credits

 Original code base by Patrix87.
 Trigger Generator by Second_Coming.
 Taunus and Chernarus Redux triggers by yukihito23.
 Chernobyl Zone (and Chernobyl Zone Autumn) triggers by lusu007.
 Stratis triggers by AKA Tony.
+Trigger weighting fix by glam4x.

 ## Special Mentions